-Blackboard "Participation" in this class is mandatory - this is how you earn your grade.
-There are numerous assignments which should force you to log-in continuously.
-I understand that each of you has your own schedule and will be logging-in at different times.
+"Participation" in this online class is mandatory - you must be active.
+There are numerous assignments which should force you to log-on continuously.
+I understand that each of you has your own schedule and will be logging-on at different times.
 That's fine.
 All that is expected of you is that you GET THE WORK DONE!!

-Each assignment and discussion have a dictated due DATE and TIME.
+Each assignment and discussion has a dictated due DATE and TIME.
 It is your responsibility to get the work done and submitted to me by the designated time/date.
-If you are unable to log-in or complete your work for any reason, YOU MUST CONTACT ME ASAP!
+Therefore, since this is a virtual classroom, attendance will be taken according to completion/submission of Discussions, Quizzes, Assignments, and projects.

+If you are unable to log-on or complete your work for any reason, YOU MUST CONTACT ME ASAP!
 Excuses such as "The network was down," or "I could not figure out how to send the assignment through the assignments function" are not acceptable.
 In short, plan ahead and do not wait until the last minute to submit your assignments.
 It is always okay to turn in assignments early although discussion board postings should be done with the calendar schedule.

 It is the student's responsibility to drop the course on or before the last drop date of the semester to avoid failure.
-Administrative drops will not be made, unless student has discussed/made arrangements with me.
+Administrative drops will not be made.